Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/lyre-of-building-tce.md

 aliases: ["Lyre of Building"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Tasha's Cauldron of Everything p.
-131
+BookSource: "Tasha's Cauldron of Everything p.
+131"
 ---
 # Lyre of Building
 *Instrument, rare (requires attunement by a bard)*